ThinCats

 ThinCats is an alternative lender that provides business loans to mid-sized UK businesses using capital from institutional investors including pension schemes and asset managers.
-Founded in 2011, ThinCats operates throughout the UK with offices in Ashby, Sheffield, Birmingham, Glasgow and London.
+Founded in 2011, it operates throughout the UK with offices in Birmingham, Manchester and London.

 History

-Thincats, was launched in 2011 as one of the first peer-to-business lenders in the UK allowing individuals to lend money to limited companies.
-The company was set up to help meet demand for funding generated largely by the withdrawal of the banks following the banking crisis of 2008.
-In December 2015, it was announced that ESF Capital (European Speciality Finance) Limited had purchased a 73.4% equity stake in ThinCats.
-In December 2019, ThinCats announced that all future funding would be sourced from institutional investors only, letting its P2P platform go into administration.
+Thincats was launched in 2011 as one of the first peer-to-business lenders in the UK allowing individuals to lend money to limited companies.
+The firm was set up to help meet demand for funding generated largely by the withdrawal of the banks after the 2008 financial crisis.

+In December 2015, ESF Capital (European Speciality Finance) Limited purchased a 73.4% equity stake in ThinCats.
+In December 2019, it announced that all future funding would be sourced from institutional investors only, letting its P2P platform go into administration.

 In 2020 ThinCats was one of the first alternative lenders to be accredited by the British Business Bank to lend under the government backed Coronavirus Business Interruption Loan Scheme (CBILS) and Coronavirus Large Business Interruption Loan Scheme (CLBILS).

+On September 30, 2025, Shawbrook Bank's parent company, Shawbrook Group plc, announced the completion of its acquisition of ThinCats.